calum74/econv/README.md

 #include <entropy_converter.hpp>
 ```

 The purpose of `entropy_converter` is to convert uniform random numbers from one range of values to another.
-Typically, `entropy_converter` reads entropy from `std::random_device`, and outputs uniform random numbers in a specified range, or can be used to shuffle an array.
+Typically, `entropy_converter` reads entropy from `std::random_device`, and outputs uniform random numbers in a specified range, or can be used with `std::random_shuffle()` to shuffle an array.

-The input and output range do not need to be fixed, and the input range does not need to be a power of 2.
+The input and output ranges can be variable, and the input range does not need to be a power of 2.

 In the following example, the `convert` function is used to read entropy from `std::random_device` and stores the result in the variable `die_roll`.